 Secondary targets are systems that have less impact on the primary Netflix experience, and so will be paid at a lower rate than primary targets (see “Secondary Reward Guidelines” below).
 In addition, valid vulnerabilities for these submissions will only be considered for risks P3 or higher.

-Public Netflix web applications not related to the web browser www.netflix.com experience.
+Public Netflix web applications not related to the web browser www.netflix.com experience are secondary targets.

 Out of Scope (PLEASE READ)

-- Third party websites hosted by non-Netflix entities
+- Third party websites or systems hosted by non-Netflix entities

 - Netflix device client applications